 327. INDUSTRIAL ORGANIZATION AND PUBLIC POLICY.
-Study of past and present structure of industry in the United States and its relationship to government; economically desirable goals of governmental policies relating to business; past and present governmental policy towards business and labor.
+(3) Study of past and present structure of industry in the United States and its relationship to government; economically desirable goals of governmental policies relating to business; past and present governmental policy towards business and labor.

-- 329. URBAN ECONOMICS.
-Economic reasons for the existence and location of cities, economic analysis of problems of urban areas, including urban renewal, urban transportation, and education, industry in urban areas, analysis of value of urban land, concept of externalities and the furnishing of urban services. - 331.
-SEMINAR IN COMPARATIVE ECONOMIC SYSTEMS.
+and education, industry in urban areas, analysis of value of urban land, concept of externalities and the furnishing of urban services.
+331. SEMINAR IN COMPARATIVE ECONOMIC SYSTEMS.
 A study of theories of capitalism, socialism, and communism: Marxism-Leninism, non-Marxist socialism, contemporary communism; a comparison of free enterprise and central planning.

-351. 451 READING LIST
+351; 451.
+READING LIST.